Olivertrain1221/rocky-racers/README.md

 ![Gameplay Wireframe on a mobile](/assets/images/read-me-images/mobile-gameplay.PNG)

 ### The Surface Plane
 Design
 Once happy with the theme and structure for the site, and the layout of each section of the content.
 I then started to style my site using the CSS and used colours accordingly to ensure there are no contrast issues.
-For the dark night mode, I followed hints and tips from other coders on the slack site to ensure that the contrast was not incorrect and worked accordingly.

 Background Image
-The background image helped to enhance the theme that I was aiming to creates.
-It was acquired from the vecteezy.com website where it was available for free download and use.
+The background image helped to enhance the theme that I was aiming to create.
+It was acquired from the [vecteezy.com](https://www.vecteezy.com/) website where it was available for free download and use.

 ![Main Menu Preview](/assets/images/read-me-images/homepage-actual.PNG)

-The original image was then amended via tinypng.com this was used to allow the photo to be reduced in size and for the applications boot time to be sped up which therefore increases usability.
+The original image was then amended via tinypng.com this was used to allow the photo to be reduced in size and for the applications boot time to be sped up which therefore increases usability and will keep the audience playing finding it to be interactive and quick to resemble also the fast paced game it is.

 ## Colour Scheme
 To ensure that the colours I chose for all of my elements provided an appropriate contrast ratio the colour codes were loaded into a contrast checker available at Contrast Grid